 The PUD supports the protection and efficient use of natural resources in Whatcom County.
 Water resource management or water supply planning can help increase water efficiency, promote water conservation, and enhance source protection.
 The PUD works with local and federal governmental including regional entities to develop solutions for effective water resource and supply management practices.

-Under a grant received by the PUD, from the State Department of Health, Dave Olson (Cornerstone Management) has been working with the State DOH, State Department of Ecology, Whatcom County Health Department and property owners in the south Lake Samish area to complete a study to determine best options for bringing water supply to residents in the south Lake Samish area.
+Under a grant received by the PUD, from the State Department of Health, Dave Olson (Cornerstone Management) worked with the State DOH, State Department of Ecology, Whatcom County Health Department and property owners in the south Lake Samish area to complete a study to determine best options for bringing water supply to residents in the south Lake Samish area.
+The study was completed in 2014.

 Rome Grange Water Forum – April 19, 2014